-The Rh factor is a protein that can either be present or absent on the surface of your red blood cells.
+The Rh factor (also called D-antigen) is a protein that can either be present or absent on the surface of your red blood cells.
 It is found in all rhesus monkeys, thus the name Rh.
 Most people have it too, but some do not.
-Whether a person is Rh factor positive or negative depends on how the genes were passed down from his or her parents.
+Whether a person is Rh factor positive (D-positive) or negative depends on how the genes were passed down from his or her parents.
 If either parent is Rh positive, the baby may be Rh positive or negative.
 If both parents are Rh negative, the baby will also be Rh negative.
 All pregnant women will be tested for Rh status during routine bloodwork taken early in pregnancy.
+New tests are available to assess the fetus’ Rh status by measuring “cell-free DNA” in the mother’s blood.
+This testing is becoming more and more common.

 Problems can arise if the mother is Rh-negative, and the baby is Rh-positive.
 Because the mother does not have this particular protein in her body, her immune system will perceive it as a foreign and possibly harmful substance.
 Once she is exposed to Rh-positive blood (as fetal cells move through her system during pregnancy or at the delivery), her body will make antibodies that can ‘attack’ the Rh protein.
 She is then said to be ‘Rh-sensitized’.
 In most cases, this sensitization will not happen until delivery, in a first pregnancy.
 It is the subsequent pregnancies that are of concern.